kyma-project/test-infra/cmd/image-builder/README.md

               name: kaniko-build-config
 ```

-It will build buildkit-image-builder image using image-builder azure devops backend.
-It will use dockerfile from
+It will build buildkit-image-builder image using image-builder Azure devops backend.
-path `cmd/image-builder/images/buildkit/Dockerfile` and config from configmap `kaniko-build-config`.
-Because it's a
+It will use dockerfile from path `cmd/image-builder/images/buildkit/Dockerfile` and config from
+configmap `kaniko-build-config`.
-presubmit prowjob thus it will not sign image.
+Because it's a presubmit prowjob thus it will not sign image.
 Signing image is supported only in postsubmit prowjobs.

-## Known issues

-For any other problems, please raise an [issue](https://github.com/kyma-project/test-infra/issues/new?assignees=&labels=area%2Fci%2C+bug&template=bug-report.md&title=image-builder:%20).

-## Use config.yaml file
+## Configuration

+Image-builder is configured using a global configuration yaml file, set of environment variables, and command line
+flags.

+### configuration yaml file

-`image-builder` requires a configuration file to be provided with a set of variables, which are used during the
+`image-builder` requires a configuration yaml file.
+The file holds global configuration for the tool and is maintained
-execution.
-A `--config` flag is required.
+by authors.
+Use `--config` flag to provide a path to the config yaml file.

-For more information, refer to the [config.go](config.go) file.
+For more information about available properties in configuration file, refer to the [config.go](config.go) file.

 Example file:
 ```yaml